Help Your Teams Improve How They Test and Develop Software

 You could bring in contractors who are experienced in Agile to work on your projects with you.
 They’ll help you work in a more Agile way but they’ll be busy doing the work and might not have the necessary time to pass on their experience to the rest of the team.

-You could bring in a coach and mentor who is there specifically to help you improve.
+You could bring in an Agile Coach and mentor who is there specifically to help you improve.
 They are not on your project 100% of the time, they work with you to help you improve.

 An Agile Software Development coach and mentor can short cut your learning and help you: